benjamin-wilkins/treasure-in-hiding/ch-5.md

 Soon they had finished lunch, and Rose, Max, Jessica and Johny started talking about cooking techniques, which soon led to a debate over whether you should use the claw or the bridge.
 They only stopped when they noticed the time.

 "You need to stop arguing now," said Elsie.
-"It's 4 o'clock already!"
+"It's four o'clock already!"

 "Yes, it really is!" said Rose.
 "We need to get back to camp!"